-About Christine
+About ME

 I write stories shaped by a lifetime of witnessing injustice, both personally and through my years as a social worker.
 My voice is raw, emotive and grounded in real experience—every story carries a piece of me.